iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

     nautilus .
     ```

-3. Configure the following variables in the `worker_config.properties` file in the `wpwp-worker-setup/vagrant-deployment/worker_config.properties` directory - you can use your prefered file viewer like notepad or VScode to modify it.
+3. Configure the following variables in the `worker_config.properties` file in the `wpwp-worker-setup/vagrant-deployment/worker_config.properties` directory - you can use your preferred file viewer like notepad or VScode to modify it.

-    * WALLET_PRIVATE_KEY: This must be configured when you want to setup the worker with your existing wallet.
+    * WALLET_PRIVATE_KEY: This must be configured when you want to set up the worker with your existing wallet.
 You must not set this value if you want to create a new wallet.
     You can get your private key from metamask by following [this tutorial](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key#:~:text=On%20the%20account%20page%2C%20click,click%20%E2%80%9CConfirm%E2%80%9D%20to%20proceed.)

         ```sh